urinieto/msaf/README.md

 ## Using MSAF ##

+A series of examples can be seen in the `scripts` folder.

 MSAF can be run in two different modes: **single file** and **collection** modes.

 ###Single File Mode###

-In single file mode the features will be computed on the fly (so it always takes some extra time).
 To run an audio file with the Convex NMF method for boundaries and 2D-FMC for labels using HPCP as features:

-    ./run.py audio_file.mp3 -bid cnmf -lid fmc2d -f hpcp
+    ./run_msaf.py audio_file.mp3 -bid cnmf -lid fmc2d -f hpcp

+(`run_msaf.py` is found in the `scripts` folder).

 The input file can be of type `mp3`, `wav` or `aif`.

-If you want to *sonify* the boundaries, add the `-a` flag, and a file called `out_boundaries.wav` will be created in your current folder.
+If you want to *sonify* the boundaries, add the `-s` flag, and a file called `out_boundaries.wav` will be created in your current folder.

 If you want to plot the boundaries against the ground truth, add the `-p` (only if ground truth references are available).

 For more info, type:

-    ./run.py -h
+    ./run_msaf.py -h

 ###Collection Mode###